ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IPlaceGraphics.rst

 IPlaceGraphics
 ==============

-.. py:class:: IPlaceGraphics
+.. py:class:: ansys.stk.core.stkobjects.IPlaceGraphics

    object

    IAgPlaceGraphics used to access the 2-d graphics properties for a Place object.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IPlaceGraphics

 Overview
 --------